jhatch3/jhatch3/README.md

 ---

-### About

-I work across the AI, ML, and Data Stack  — relational schema design and ETL, model training and evaluation, and the agent tooling on top.
+Hi, I'm Justin.
+I build production ML & AI applications.
+That runs from relational schema design and ETL through model training, evals, and the agent tooling on top.

-> **Currently:** Software Engineer, AI/ML at **Horizon Intelligence Labs** —
-> building production applications on Cortex, the company's AI platform, and
-> designing the benchmarks that evaluate model capabilities.

 ---